haiwen/seafile-user-manual/en/security_and_encryption/use_encrypted_libraries.md

 When creating an encrypted library:

 * If you create an encrypted library in the web app, the password is sent to the server.
-The server use this password to create the library.
+The server uses this password to create the library.
 But it doesn't store the plain text password.
 * If you create an encrypted library from a local folder with the desktop client (see [file syncing](../syncing_client/install_sync.md)), the password is not sent to the server.

 When you access the encrypted library:

 * If you use web app, you have to input the password to the server.
 The server will cache the password in encrypted format for 1 hour.
 It won't store the password on disk.
 * If you use desktop client to sync the library, the password is not sent to the server.
-The client decrypt and encrypt file contents locally.
-The plain text password is not stored on the client disk too.
+The client decrypts and encrypts file contents locally.
+The plain text password is not stored on the client disk either.
-* IOS client supports client side encryption since version 2.1.6.
-Android client support it since version 2.1.0.
+* iOS client supports client side encryption since version 2.1.6.
+Android client supports it since version 2.1.0.

-Note that encrypted library only encrypt the contents of the files, but not the folder and file names.
+Note that encrypted library only encrypts the contents of the files, but not the folder and file names.

-More technical details of encrypted library can be found at [Seafile Manual](https://manual.seafile.com/security/security_features.html).
+More technical details of encrypted library can be found at [Seafile Manual](https://manual.seafile.com/security/security_features/).